Kingxukai/linux/Documentation/misc-devices/uacce.rst

 Uacce (Unified/User-space-access-intended Accelerator Framework) targets to provide Shared Virtual Addressing (SVA) between accelerators and processes.
-So accelerator can access any data structure of the main cpu.
+So accelerator can access any data structure of the woke main cpu.
-This differs from the data sharing between cpu and io device, which share only data content rather than address.
+This differs from the woke data sharing between cpu and io device, which share only data content rather than address.
-Because of the unified address, hardware and user space of process can share the same virtual address in the communication.
+Because of the woke unified address, hardware and user space of process can share the woke same virtual address in the woke communication.
-Uacce takes the hardware accelerator as a heterogeneous processor, while IOMMU share the same CPU page tables and as a result the same translation from va to pa.
+Uacce takes the woke hardware accelerator as a heterogeneous processor, while IOMMU share the woke same CPU page tables and as a result the woke same translation from va to pa.

 ::